- How is chronic myelomonocytic leukemia treated?

 Stem cell transplant for chronic myelomonocytic leukemia

-Stem cell transplant (SCT) in the only treatment that can cure CMML.
-In this treatment, the patient receives high-dose chemotherapy and/or total body irradiation to kill the cells in the bone marrow (including the abnormal bone marrow cells).
+Stem cell transplant (SCT) is the only treatment that can cure chronic myelomonocytic (MY-eh-loh-MAH-noh-SIH-tik) leukemia (CMML).
+In this treatment, the patient receives high-dose chemotherapy often along with radiation to the entire body to kill the cells in the bone marrow (including the abnormal bone marrow cells).
 Then the patient receives new, functioning blood-forming stem cells.
 There are 2 main types of SCT: allogeneic and autologous.

-In an autologous stem cell transplant, after the bone marrow is destroyed, the patient is given back their own stem cells.
+In an autologous stem cell transplant, after the bone marrow is destroyed, the patient gets back their own stem cells.
 This type of transplant is not a standard treatment for patients with CMML because their bone marrow contains abnormal stem cells.

 The most serious side effect from allogeneic transplants is called graft-versus-host disease (or GVHD).
 This occurs when the new immune cells (from the donor) see the patient’s tissues as foreign and so attack them.
-This is more common if the donor is unrelated or if the cells aren’t completely matched.
-GVHD can occur early in the transplant process.
-This is called acute GVHD.
-It can also start later but then last a long time; this is called chronic GVHD.
+This can affect any part of the body and can be life threatening.

 Allogeneic SCT is currently the only treatment that can cure some patients with CMML, but not all patients who get a transplant are cured.
 And many patients may die from complications of this treatment.